gkbrasselle/DS4002CS3/README.md

 5. Using the "final_testing.ipynb" script, build a simple CNN model for use in testing.
 The script will utilize Keras, running 100 epochs to train the model to correctly identify celebrity images.
 Results will be saved to the "epoch_results.csv" file in the data folder.

-6. Using the "STEP6-epoch_analysis.ipynb" script, generate the "incorrect_guesses_data.csv" and "incorrect_guesses_epoch_100.csv" files, which should be saved to the data folder.
+6. Using the "epoch_analysis.ipynb" script, generate the "incorrect_guesses_data.csv" and "incorrect_guesses_epoch_100.csv" files, which should be saved to the data folder.
 These data files contain data for images which were incorrectly identified by the model during tests. "incorrect_guesses_data.csv" will contain incorrect guesses for all epochs, whereas "incorrect_guess_epoch_100.csv" will contain data only for incorrct guesses in the final epoch.

 7. Use the generated .csv files to analyze the results and perform initial EDA as needed